Actindo-AG/Documentation/ActindoWorkFlow/UserInterface/03a_Processes.md

 [comment]: <> (Oli: Was kann man hier speichern?)

 - [RESET]
 Click this button to reset the diagram view.
 The whole diagram is displayed.
-Any zoom or move within the graph is reset.
+Any zoom or move within the diagram is reset.

 - ![Cancel](/Assets/Icons/Cross02.png "[Cancel]") (Cancel)
-Click this button to cancel editing and discard changes.
+Click this button to cancel editing and reject changes.

 [comment]: <> (Oli: Was kann man hier denn überhaupt bearbeiten bzw. welche änderungen verwerfen?)